 To begin with, it is common for remote workers to feel less engaged and disconnected from the company since they are not in your office or with their teams.
 This can have a substantial and detrimental effect on their morale and productivity.

 Therefore, keeping remote employees engaged is an important part of leading a remote team.
 In the words of John C. Maxwell, Leadership Speaker, “To collaborative team members, completing one another is more important than competing with one another.”

 So let’s take a look at the leading ways in which you can do this, and making such employees more passionate about the vision and goals of the company:

 Use collaborative tools

 The best ways to kick-start the engagement wagon is to make remote workers go through similar productivity drills that in-house workers go through.
-Using tools that organize their workflows and help them collaborate with their team members.
+Using tools that organise their workflows and help them collaborate with their team members.

 Managers often make the mistake of relying on emails to manage remote employees, resulting in project delays and untracked files.
 By treating them as in-house employees, not only do you make them feel inclusive but also ensure that projects stay on track!

 Prioritise open communication

 Making remote employees a part of the open communication protocol can closely mimic an actual working environment.
 Collaborative communication tools such as live chat software and Slack can help you synchronize distributed teams, bringing them all on the same page.

 Through live chat, employees can collaborate visually by sharing their screen and web resources so that managers can give visual instructions to the team member and make sure that everyone is on the same page.